-Do you want to become a leader ?
+Do you want to become a leader?
 Are you already a leader?
-Read on an discover what we believe it takes to become a leader irrespectively of field, geography, culture or age.
+Please read on and find out what we think it takes to become a leader regardless of field, geography, culture or age.

-A lot of people want to become a leader.
+A lot of people want to become leaders.
 This article is about why you most likely will fail to become a leader.
 The article is also about what you can do yourself to change that situation.
 But you will probably find it is much harder than you anticipated.

 The difference between a Leader and a Manager